abhisheksrivastava-dev/js-snippet/README.md

-carousel using basic HTML CSS and JS
+basic HTML CSS and JS